Skip to main content

 The Blood-Brain Barrier a Selective Gateway

-The brain is protected from the general circulation by a highly selective border called the (BBB).
+The brain is protected from the general circulation by a highly selective border called the blood-brain barrier (BBB).
 This barrier is formed by the endothelial cells that line the blood vessels in the brain, which are packed together exceptionally tightly.
 The BBB’s function is to allow essential nutrients like glucose and oxygen to enter while keeping out toxins, pathogens, and most molecules from the bloodstream.
 This protective mechanism is vital for maintaining the brain’s precisely controlled chemical environment.

-This barrier presents a significant challenge for influencing with externally administered substances.
+This barrier presents a significant challenge for influencing brain function with externally administered substances.
 Most drugs and molecules cannot cross it.
 Peptides, however, possess unique properties that can facilitate their passage.
 Some therapeutic peptides are designed to utilize specific transport systems, like receptor-mediated transcytosis, where they bind to a receptor on the barrier and are actively carried across.

 Others are small enough or have the right chemical properties to pass through.
 The ability of certain peptides to cross the BBB is what makes them viable as therapeutic agents for directly influencing brain cell communication and function.